c24-microws-jan/c24-order-service/README.md

 * Save a order.
 Make a POST to the following url http://46.101.245.190:32785
-It will return the id of the new orde.
+It will return the id of the new order.
 * Get the data of one order.
 Make a GET to the url: http://46.101.245.190:32785/:id
 * Get all Ids of orders.
 Make a GET to the url: